whitelynx/dactyl-lynx-keyboard/README.md

   | Row 6 (thumb) | grey       | yellow     | 14  |

   _Note: the right side's color scheme should probably not be used; it's definitely more haphazard because it was done ad-hoc._
+  _Note 2: the top columns cable on the left side finger well is wired in reverse; brown goes to column 5 instead of column 0, and so is on pin 7 instead of 2.
+The cable connecting to the thumb well is correctly wired, so the colors switch at the column connections._

 Wire according to [the key matrix in my `whitelynx/dactyl_lynx` QMK branch][].